Today’s Lesson: Edutainment = Education + Entertainment.

 Combine art classes with virtual visits to some of the world’s best art museums with Boulevard, which describes its mission as creating “immersive, user-controlled experiences and enriched art education content unlike any other in virtual, augmented and mixed reality.”
 On its list of the “Best Teaching And Learning Apps,” Tech Edvocate says Boulevard enables students to tour six art museums, interact with famous artworks and learn about the art.

 An award-winning online educational website for children ages 2-6, ABCmouse.com gives teachers a new way to teach core subjects with over 850 lessons and 9,000 learning activities spanning 10 different levels.
 Some of the teachers who have used it even report higher test scores.
-Its list of awards and recognition includes a Teachers’ Choice Award from Learning Magazine.
+Its parent company, Age of Learning, was named one of TIME’s Top EdTech Companies of 2024.

 These free, curriculum-aligned, Grade 1-8 math games and activities are said to be used by over 20 million students, teachers and parents.
 It contains lessons for over 1,200 crucial math skills and also keeps track of student learning with real-time reports that helps teachers see what skills their students are mastering and where they might need more help.